Lisa H. Cooper

 Medieval literature, especially twelfth-to-fifteenth-century English and French romance; the poetry of Chaucer, his contemporaries, and successors; English cycle drama; Latin and vernacular historiography; English and European travel narrative; medieval material culture (especially the intertwined history of labor, technology, and commerce); the formation of urban identity; lexicography; and the history of the book.

 My first book (Artisans and Narrative Craft, Cambridge 2011) examines images of artisanal practice across a wide range of medieval genres.
-I am starting a second book on the relationship of medieval fictional narrative and didactic literature in the later Middle Ages (tentatively entitled The Poetics of Practicality), and I am also co-editing a volume of essays entitled Arma Christi: Objects, Representation, and Devotional Practice in the Middle Ages.
+I am starting a second book on the relationship of medieval fictional narrative and didactic literature in the later Middle Ages (tentatively entitled The Poetics of Practicality).

 Ashgate Publishing Co.